 Prana Air provides the best in class air quality monitoring solutions providing accurate observations.
 Our monitors use an electrochemical sensor for so2 monitoring which are most sought after monitoring among different monitoring processes.
 Our SO2 sensor works on the principle of the electrochemical gas sensing technique.
 These sensors are amperometric fuel cells designed to quantify the concentration of a gaseous toxin.

 The technique involves three components out of which two are electrodes (working and counter) and other is an ion conductor.
 The ion conductor is the bridge for electrodes.
 When SO2 passes through the sensor a current is generated between the electrodes due to oxidation and reduction reaction.
 The current generated is directly proportional to the concentration of SO2 present.

-Calibration of a sensor is comparing the standard measurement with your device’s measurement.
-The calibration is done under standard environmental conditions such as temperature, humidity, pressure and air velocity.
-The conditions used for calibrating SO2 sensor are 23 + 3oC temperature, 50 + 15% relative humidity, 0.9-1.1atm pressure and air velocity of 0.05m/s.
-The calibration determines the accuracy and traceability of measurement.
+Calibration of the sensor is comparing the standard measurement with your device’s measurement.
+To calibrate the sensor, 23 + 3oC temperature, 50 + 15% relative humidity, 0.9-1.1atm pressure and air velocity of 0.05m/s were used as standard environmental conditions.
+Accuracy and traceability of measurement is also determined by calibration.
 For calibration, NIST standard of gas cylinder is used for reference.